 - 1. Section 1B of the Act provides that in discharging its general functions, the Authority must, so far as is reasonably possible, act in a way which is compatible with its strategic objective and advances one or more of its operational objectives. - 2.
-The Authority's strategic objective is to ensure that "relevant markets function well" (section 1B(2) of the Act) and its operational objectives include securing an appropriate degree of protection for consumers (section 1C of the Act) and protecting and enhancing the integrity of the UK financial system (section 1D of the Act). - 3.
-Section 56 of the Act provides: - (1) "The [Authority] may make a prohibition order if it appears to it that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by: - (a) an authorised person, - (b) a person who is an exempt person in relation to that activity, or - (c) a person to whom, as a result of Part 20, the general prohibition does not apply in relation to that activity."
+The Authority's operational objectives include securing an appropriate degree of protection for consumers (section 1C of the Act) and protecting and enhancing the integrity of the UK financial system (section 1D of the Act). - 3.
+Section 56(1) of the Act provides: - (1) "The [Authority] may make a prohibition order if it appears to it that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by: - (a) an authorised person, - (b) a person who is an exempt person in relation to that activity, or - (c) a person to whom, as a result of Part 20, the general prohibition does not apply in relation to that activity."

-- (3) "A prohibition order may relate to -

-- (a) a specified regulated activity, any regulated activity falling within a specified description or all regulated activities".

-- 4. Section 63 (1) of the Act provides:
+- (3) "A prohibition order may relate to (a) a specified regulated activity, any regulated activity falling within a specified description or all regulated activities". - 4.
+Section 63 (1) of the Act provides: